 Like the statutes at issue in Gillette and Cutter, the preventive services coverage regulations do not grant any denominational preference or otherwise discriminate among religions.
 It is of no moment that the religious employer exemption and accommodations for eligible organizations apply to some employers but not others. "[T]he Establishment Clause does not prohibit the government from [differentiating between organizations based on their structure and purpose] when granting religious accommodations as long as the distinction[s] drawn by the regulations . . . [are] not based on religious affiliation."
 Grote, 914 F. Supp.
 2d at 954; accord O'Brien, 894 F. Supp.
 2d at 1163; see also, e.g., Children's Healthcare Is a Legal Duty, Inc. v.
 Min De Parle, 212 F.3d 1084, 1090-93 (8th Cir.
 2000); Droz v.
 Comm'r of IRS, 48 F.3d 1120, 1124 (9th Cir.
-1995) (concluding that religious exemption from self-employment Social Security taxes did not violate the Establishment Clause even though "some individuals receive exemptions, and other individuals with identical beliefs do not"); Catholic Charities of the Diocese of Albany, 859 N.E.2d at 468-69 ("This kind of distinction-not between denominations, but between religious organizations based on the nature of their activities-is not what Larson condemns.").
+1995); Diocese of Albany, 859 N.E.2d at 468-69.
 Here, the distinctions established by the regulations are not so drawn.

 The regulations' definitions of religious employer and eligible organization "do[] not refer to any particular denomination."
 Grote, 914 F. Supp.
 2d at 954.
 The exemption and accommodations are available on an equal basis to organizations affiliated with any and all religions.
-The regulations, therefore, do not discriminate among religions in violation of the Establishment Clause.
-Indeed, every court to have considered an Establishment Clause challenge to the prior version of the regulations-which also included a requirement that the organization be an organization as described in section 6033(a)(3)(A)(i) or (iii) of the Internal Revenue Code of 1986, as amended-has rejected it.
+The regulations, therefore, do not discriminate among religions in violation of the Establishment Clause.14 Indeed, every court to an Establishment Clause challenge to the prior version of the regulations has rejected it.
 See, e.g., O'Brien, 894 F. Supp.
 2d at 1162 (upholding prior version of religious employer exemption because it did "not differentiate between religions, but applie[d] equally to all denominations"); Conestoga, 917 F. Supp.
-2d at 416-17 (same);
+2d at 416-17 (same); Grote, 914 F. Supp.
+2d at 954 (same); see also Liberty Univ., Inc. v.
+Lew, F.3d , 2013 WL